simkatti/RSA-encryption/documents/test doc.md

 - `!?=)&%€äöå023546`
 - `Hello World!`

-The tests call the encryptiong module with a test input and it returns the encrypted message, public key and private key.
+The tests call the encrypting module with a test input and it returns the encrypted message, the public key and private key.
 The decryption module is then called using the encrypted message and private key.
 The tests assert that the decrypted output matches the test input.
 Although the key generation or padding module is not explicitly called in the integration tests, the encryption module relies on key generation and both encryption and decryption use padding module.
 This ensures that the integration between modules work.

 ## How the tests can be repeated